arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

-This generates a random credit card number to mask field `ccNumber`.
+This generates a random credit card number to mask field `ccNumber`,
+e.g. `4111111414443302`.

 ### Phone Number